Bishkek to Ashgabat

 - Any international flights to Bishkek and from Ashgabat are not included in this price.
 We always recommend that you arrive 1 day prior to your tour starting date.

 - Travel insurance is not included in this Bishkek to Ashgabat tour.
 Travel insurance is mandatory to buy.
-We recommend purchasing it from World Nomads.
+World Nomads' travel insurance has been designed by travelers for travelers.

 - Personal Itinerary can be tweaked and customized.